igorlima/unapologetic-thoughts/pages/quick-notes.md

 These notes are helpers for sparking creativity!
 They make it easy to find and see what I've jotted down before to connect random ideas and foster new insights.

+- Sun, Mar 16, 2025 - 2025a03m16d
+  - “The activist is not the man who says the river is dirty.
+The activist is the man who cleans up the river.” _by Ross Perot_
 - Thu, Feb 27, 2025 - 2025a02m27d
   - bizarre psychology fact that may change how we see people
     - people will judge us based on their mood, not logic